popgengui/agestrucnb/README.md

 Current compatible python versions
 ----------------------------------
-	python 3.6 (recommended).
+	python 3.5 and 3.6
-	python 2.7 (requires building an older version of simuPOP)
+	python 2.7 (python 3 is recommended, as 2.7 requires building an older version of simuPOP)

 OS-comaptibility
 -----------------